mmonj/class-notes/docs/CSCI 370 - Software Engineering/final-review/sample-final.md

 ### Q8) The following pattern is typically used for undoing user actions.

-1\) Observer Pattern - adding observers w/out modifying existing code
+1. Observer Pattern - adding observers w/out modifying existing code
-2\) Strategy Pattern - Separate the code that changes into a separate object which is then passed to code that does not change.
+2. Strategy Pattern - Separate the code that changes into a separate object which is then passed to code that does not change.
 Placing algorithms in a separate object that is passed into another class. encapsulating behavior into separate classes.
-3\) Factory Pattern - Controls which class gets created.
+3. Factory Pattern - Controls which class gets created.
 Does not allow programmers to create a specific class.
-4\) Command Pattern - placed commands into objects and has two commands execute and unexecute.
+4. Command Pattern - placed commands into objects and has two commands execute and unexecute.
 These commands can be saved for reuse.
-5\) Iterator Pattern - e.g. List of Students in a school.
+5. Iterator Pattern - e.g. List of Students in a school.
 The School hides the internal storage of the student list from other objects.
 Therefore other objects traversal through the Students without knowing how the Student list is being stored.
-6\) State Pattern - Have separate pre-defined states for different conditions
+6. State Pattern - Have separate pre-defined states for different conditions
-7\) Decorator - chain together multiple objects and treat them as one object. i.e. getPrice can get the price of many types of condiments.
+7. Decorator - chain together multiple objects and treat them as one object. i.e. getPrice can get the price of many types of condiments.
-8\) Memento - placing a snapshot of an object in another object
+8. Memento - placing a snapshot of an object in another object
+9. Builder:
-9\) Builder - 1) protects an object from bad values
+   1. Protects an object from bad values
- 2) also it breaks parameters into smaller understandable parts
+   2. Breaks parameters into smaller understandable parts
-10\) Singleton - protects a global variable (i.e static) from bad values
+10. Singleton - protects a global variable (i.e static) from bad values

 <details>
 <summary>Show Answer</summary>

-<b>Correct Answer:</b> 4) Command Pattern
+4. Command Pattern

 </details>